General Introduction to Ocean Accounts

 The stock domain groups follow the same nested structure.
 They map directly to the 2025 SNA's multiple-capitals framework for measuring sustainability (Chapters 34-35)[6:5], which means ocean accounts can be directly compared with national-level sustainability assessments:

 An important distinction applies to aquatic biological resources.
 Aquaculture production (cultivated biological resources) falls within the SNA production boundary: the growth of organisms in aquaculture facilities is treated as a process of production, and these resources are classified as produced assets.
 In contrast, wild-capture fisheries target natural biological resources that are outside the production boundary until harvest, and are subject to depletion accounting.
-This distinction, elaborated in SEEA CF Section 5.9[7:4], has fundamental implications for how these resources are recorded in ocean accounts -- including whether changes in stock are treated as changes in produced capital or as depletion of natural resources.
-For a fisheries manager, this means aquaculture expansion shows up as investment while overfishing shows up as asset depletion -- two very different signals for sustainability.
+This distinction, elaborated in SEEA CF Section 5.9[7:4], has fundamental implications for how these resources are recorded in ocean accounts—including whether changes in stock are treated as changes in produced capital or as depletion of natural resources.
+In practice, this means changes in aquaculture biomass are recorded as changes in produced assets (gross fixed capital formation or changes in inventories, depending on the holding period), while changes in wild fish stocks are recorded as depletion of natural resources in SEEA-aligned supplementary accounts—with direct implications for adjusted measures of net income such as NDP.

 Accounting relationships between domain groups

-The eleven directed edges in Figure 0.1.2 define the accounting relationships between flow groups and stock groups.
-Each edge represents a distinct category of interaction that is the subject of one or more Technical Guidance Circulars.
-Together, these edges provide a comprehensive map of the relationships that ocean accounts are designed to measure.
+The eleven accounting relationships in the table below define the connections between flow groups and stock groups, some directed and some bidirectional.
+Each relationship represents a distinct category of interaction that is the subject of one or more Technical Guidance Circulars.
+Together, these relationships provide a comprehensive map of the connections that ocean accounts are designed to measure.
 The table below serves as a roadmap: find the relationship you care about, and the "Primary Circular(s)" column tells you where to go for detailed guidance.

 Edge Direction Description Primary Circular(s) Badge